 Perfect for style-conscious wearers, the IIC hearing aids are custom-made to the shape of your ear canal.
-As they are fitted deeply inside the ear canal, it makes them completely invisible.
+They are fitted deeply inside the ear canal, making them completely invisible.

-ITE hearing aids are great for those with a mildly severe to severe hearing loss.
+ITE hearing aids are great for mildly severe to severe hearing loss.
 They are custom-fit to your ear and have a longer battery life than others, meaning you don’t have to worry about charging them frequently.

-RIC hearing aids are designed for those with a mild to moderate high- frequency hearing loss.
-They fit snuggly behind the ears and the small sox tip sits inside the ear canal leaving it more open.
-Its narrow tube provides a clearer sound quality, allowing the sound to flow to the ear canal naturally.
+RIC hearing aids are designed for mild to moderate high-frequency hearing loss.
+They fit snuggly behind the ears, and the small sox tip sits inside the ear canal, leaving it more open.
+Its narrow tube provides a more precise sound quality, allowing the sound to flow naturally to the ear canal.

-Although they are not completely invisible, they are very small and delicate making them a lightweight option.
+Although they are not entirely invisible, they are tiny and delicate, making them a lightweight option.

 Schedule A Hearing Assessment

 If you or a loved one think you may be suffering from hearing difficulties, then schedule a hearing assessment, and we can work together to see what can be done to help.